Strict Publishing International

 Will you take my writing?

 Send it to editor@strictpublishing.com and we will take a look.
+Please send the whole book, not just a sample.
 MS-Word format as an attachment to the e-mail is the best, but we are happy to take plain text.
 We can only consider writing in English (UK English, US English, Australian English etc etc.) but please specify if you are not writing in UK English and our editors will adjust language settings accordingly.
-We realise how irritating it can be for American authors to have their spelling "corrected" to a UK version!
+We realise how irritating it can be for American authors, for example, to have their spelling "corrected" to a UK version!
 Please make the subject line of your e-mail "New Submission" – we receive a large number of spam e-mails and it would be a pity if your work were mistaken for spam and deleted!
 Allow three weeks for a reply, although we try to read everything within a day or two of receiving it.

 Suppose you reject my writing?